eadred/V2_API/README.md

 note: the service will be fully overwritten.

 URL: https://api.dome9.com/cloudsecuritygroup/{groupid}/services <br \>
-METHOD: PUT
+METHOD: PUT <br \>

-note: The groupid in the URL can be either the internal id or the external id.
+note: The groupid in the URL can be either the internal id or the external id. <br \>

 BODY:
 ```json